 My Perspective: Why This Development Actually Matters

 As someone who has followed India’s aerospace evolution for years, I see this as more than a milestone.
-This is a moment of course correction.
+It is a moment of course correction.

 The original Kaveri programme failed, but GTRE did not give up.
-Instead, they recalibrated, learned from setbacks, and delivered a system that works – one that is already being prepped for flight.
+Instead, they recalibrated, learned from setbacks, and delivered a system that works, one that is already being prepped for flight testing on the Tejas LSP.

 Frequently Asked Questions (FAQs)